w3c/sync-media-pub/docs-src/pages/sync-media-lite.md

 The EPUB Reading System then dynamically loads the audio and associates the WebVTT file with it.
 It uses a small amount of scripting to synchronize highlights with cue events.

+Alternately, the audio for a chapter and its WebVTT file could live directly in the chapter's HTML file.

 #### Audiobooks

 The audio file is already in the manifest; the HTML file is its `alternate`; and the WebVTT file can be another `alternate`.